 Guiding individuals or families through the estate planning process, estate lawyers ensure the client’s decisions align with their financial goals and protections.
 They highlight the potential consequences of certain arrangements, such as how specific gifts might incite tax implications, helping the client make informed choices.

 In terms of practical support, estate lawyers facilitate the creation of vital documents.
 From drafting wills to setting up trusts, they handle legal formalities to ensure everything is correct and binding.
-They might suggest establishing a trust for a child’s future education or advise on methods to protect assets from legal proceedings.
+They might suggest establishing a trust for a child’s future education or advising on methods to protect assets from legal proceedings.

 Vital Aspects of Estate Law